VeriSilicon/acuity-models/README.md

  - Importing from popular frameworks such as Caffe and Tensorflow

-   > AcuityNet natively supports Caffe and Tensorflow imports, although it can be expanded to other NN frameworks.
+   > AcuityNet natively supports Caffe, Tensorflow, DarkNet and ONNX imports, it can also be expanded to support other NN frameworks.

  - Fixed Point Quantization